 This Asian style dressing is delicious drizzled on cauliflower rice or as an overnight marinade to make sesame chicken.
 It takes seconds to make and is full of flavor.

-Sweet Asian Salad Dressing
+Sweet Asian Salad Dressing Recipe

 - Put all ingredients in small jar with lid and shake vigorously.
 You can also mix in blender or small food processor.